laclouis5/globox/README.md

 cat_ar = evaluation["cat"].ar
 ```

 Evaluations are cached by `(iou_threshold, max_detections, size_range)` keys.
-This means that you should not care about about performance, repetead queries to the evaluator are fast!
+This means that repetead queries to the evaluator are fast!

 ## Use in Command Line